aegis-icons/aegis-icons/.github/ISSUE_TEMPLATE/update-icon.md

 First, READ OUR ISSUE GUIDELINES: https://git.io/JLu8h (Only takes half a minute to read!)

-Remember to add NAME OF THE SITE OR APP at the end of the issue title.
+Remember to add NAME OF THE SITE OR APP at the end of the issue title (on the top text box).
 ---- ˅ ˅ ˅ ˅ ˅ ˅ ˅ ˅ ˅ ˅ ˅ ˅ ˅ ˅ ˅ ˅ ˅ ˅ ˅ ˅ ˅ ˅ ˅ -->

 - URL of the site or app **(required):**